hadeelbkh/GSG-Task/README.md

   - Splits string into words
   - Removes common stopwords.
 Input: String of text.
-Output: List of processed words.
+Output: List of processed words.<br>
 Stopwords: ["the", "and", "in", "is", "to", "of"]

 #### 2. word_frequency(text)

 Purpose:
-  - Counts the frequency of each word in the processed text.
+  - Counts the frequency of each word in the processed text.<br>
 Input: String of text.
 Output: Dictionary with words as keys and their frequencies as values.
 Depends on: preprocess_text